icoloma/queue4gae/README.md

 ## Task names

-You can specify a task name:
+Tasks may specify a task name:

 ```Java
 queueService.post(new MyTask().withTaskName("foobar"));